 Is it any good?

-It's true that BELOVED is a difficult and often gruesome book, but there's a reason it was awarded the Pulitzer Prize in 1988 -- and continues to be on high school and college reading lists decades later: It's a masterful work by one of the best storytellers alive today.
+This a difficult and often gruesome book, but there's a reason it was awarded the Pulitzer Prize: It's a masterful work by one of the best storytellers alive today.
 In Beloved, Morrison not only will help readers connect to a painful part of American history, but she'll also encourage them to struggle with some difficult subjects, including the possible heroism of a woman who murders her own child.

 This is a book whose intention is to disturb: Teen readers might have to grapple a bit with the complex storytelling, as well as with the intense subject matter, but that's sometimes the best way to confront difficult subjects.
 Parents may want consider reading this classic along with their kids and using our discussion ideas to tackle the difficult topics it raises.

 Families can talk about why this book is on the ALA's banned/challenged books list.
 What do some people find so threatening?
 Do you agree with them?
 The book is meant to be disturbing -- but is that ever a reason to ban a book?

 This book provides excellent opportunities to talk about slavery, as well as racism and injustice, even as they exist today.
 In the context of the book, were the ex-slaves truly "free"?